 It is an inspirational, interfaith celebration with readings and music that represent the many faith traditions of our student body.

-Registration will open at the end of January.
+Registration will open at the end of January and will close on April 23, 2019.

 How long is Baccalaureate?